Our Team

 • Founder and Executive Director

-• I have always dreamed of starting an outdoor program, a dream that began during my first summer camp experience.
-Each year, I eagerly anticipated returning to camp, and I eventually became a counselor there.
-The fresh experiences, friendships, outdoor adventures, lessons, and cherished memories have remained with me over the years.
-I have always wished for others to have similar opportunities.
+• I have long dreamed of creating an outdoor program—a dream that began with my very first summer camp experience.
+Each year, I eagerly awaited my return to camp, eventually becoming a counselor myself.
+The friendships, outdoor adventures, lessons learned, and cherished memories from those summers have stayed with me throughout my life.
+I have always wanted others to have the opportunity to experience that same sense of connection, growth, and joy.

-• I obtained both my Bachelor's and Master's degrees in Social Work from Winthrop University in Rock Hill, SC.
-My professional experience includes roles as a residential staff member at two outdoor programs, a case manager in medical and state agency settings, a therapist at a psychiatric residential facility, and at a farm-based therapeutic boarding school.
-Additionally, I own and operate Trailside Counseling, a private practice.
+• I earned both my Bachelor’s and Master’s degrees in Social Work from Winthrop University in Rock Hill, South Carolina.
+My professional background includes work as a residential staff member in two therapeutic outdoor programs, a case manager in both medical and state agency settings, a therapist at a psychiatric residential treatment facility, and a farm-based therapeutic boarding school.

 • I was born and raised in Boulder, Colorado.
 My father is a high school geology teacher and my mother is a librarian, so from a young age I have loved the outdoors and learning!
 I grew up white water rafting the largest rivers in the west, and camping, hiking, and skiing all over the Colorado Rocky Mountains and Utah deserts.
 I grew up going to YMCA Camp Orkila on Orcas Island, Washington, and developed a fond love for the rainy Pacific Northwest, eventually heading up there to go to Western Washington University for my undergrad.